 All federal financial aid administered by Barnard College is based on demonstrated need as determined by the Federal Methodology formula.
 However, need for institutional aid is determined using a Barnard Need Analysis formula which takes into consideration all sources of income and all assets.
 Barnard gives no merit scholarships.
 The College believes that the primary responsibility for financing educational costs rests with each student's family, and all College aid is supplementary to family resources.
 Once need has been established, Barnard meets the full-need of all eligible students with a combination of grant, loan, and job opportunities.
 A student who is admitted to Barnard with a Barnard College Grant may expect grants in future years, provided that she continues to meet economic and academic eligibility and reapplies each year.
 Awards are for the academic year only.
 A student can receive Barnard aid for a maximum of eight semesters.
 Each semester a student is enrolled is counted towards the eight semesters of eligibility whether or not aid was received.
-No financial aid is given for summer study.
-If a student has room in her academic year financial aid package and has not already borrowed the maximum loan, these funds may be borrowed during the academic year to be used to pay for classes the following summer.

 All students who receive financial aid, whether from federal, state, or Barnard College funds, must be enrolled degree candidates in good standing.
-They must also be making sufficient academic progress toward the degree.
-Students will be considered to be making satisfactory progress if they have maintained a 2.0 cumulative GPA and have satisfactorily completed a sufficient number of courses to proceed to the next academic level (sophomore, junior, senior).
+They must also be making satisfactory academic progress toward the degree.
+Students will be considered to be making satisfactory progress if they have maintained a 2.0 cumulative GPA and have completed a sufficient number of courses to proceed to the next academic level (sophomore, junior, senior).
 A student cannot receive aid for more than two semesters at any given level.
 The minimum standards for satisfactory progress are as follows:

 |Academic Level:||Points Completed:|

 |First-Year||Fewer than 24|